 3. A great workplace is everyone’s job

-Do you have a company culture where people have more ‘green’ days or ‘red’ days?
+Do you have a company culture where people have more ‘green’ days or ‘red’ workdays?

-You as an employer have the obligation to provide the conditions for people to thrive at work, but let’s face it, you can only take it so far: Motivation also has to come from within, you can’t force people to be motivated at work.
+You as an employer have the obligation to provide the conditions for people to thrive at work.
+But let’s face it, you can only take it so far: Motivation also has to come from within.
+You can’t force people to be motivated at work, right?

 Great teams and leaders make sure that everyone in the group is held accountable to their commitments – no one wants to let down a coworker.